• Skip to primary navigation

 • Once potatoes are tender, drain and transfer to a large bowl – I like to use my stand mixer.
 Mash/whip for 30 seconds or so, until potatoes have broken down a bit. .

-• Add butter, chicken broth, and sour cream, continue to beat until smooth.
+• Add butter, and broth, continue to beat until smooth.
 Season with salt and pepper

 • Spread potato mixture evenly over the meat mixture, broil until potatoes are as browned as you would like them.